ome/bio-formats-documentation/sphinx/users/comlinetools/index.rst

     xmlvalid
         A command-line XML validation tool, useful for checking an OME-XML document for compliance with the OME-XML schema.
+See :doc:`xml-validation` for details.

     tiffcomment
         Dumps the comment from the given TIFF file's first IFD entry; useful